 1. A Place for Storage

 When I first bought my house, I had no idea how important the space in my one-car garage would be.
 Even though I do an annual cleanout, it’s just not enough space for renovation supplies, outdoor equipment, paint, power tools, and lumber.
-The items I need for the interior upgrades compete for storage space with the equipment to maintain a healthy lawn and garden, leading to one massive mess that I’m constantly stepping over (and bumping my shin into).
+The items I need for the interior upgrades compete for storage space with the equipment to maintain a healthy lawn and garden.
+That can lead to a massive mess I’m constantly stepping over (and bumping my shin into).

 Through years of organizing the interior spaces, I’ve learned a key lesson in home improvement: Make the space around you work for how you live your life.

 I know that sounds like strange and obvious advice, but it isn’t until you live in a space for a little while that you realize what your habits are.
-Many times, new homeowners, including myself, will work toward a design that is totally wrong for them, focusing on how it “should be” and neglecting the reality of their everyday needs.
+Many times, new homeowners, including myself, will work toward a design that is totally wrong for them.
+We focus on how it “should be” and neglect the reality of our everyday needs.

-If you have an aunt who has that formal living room that never gets used, you’re plenty familiar with this concept.
+If your aunt has a formal living room that never gets used, you’re plenty familiar with this concept.
 She’s basically paying for hundreds of square feet of underutilized space, heating and cooling it, and for what?
 A nice couch that the family never sits on?!

 This same lesson works for outdoor spaces: It’s about how the space gets used today, tomorrow, and a year from now.
-Have a place for gardening tools, the mower, etc., in an easy-to-reach and well-organized location, and the existing space is much more efficient.
+Have a place for gardening tools, the mower, etc., in an easy-to-reach and well-organized location.
+The existing space will be much more efficient.

 The garden improves by force of habit because you’ll be going out there more often, working in your garden more often, etc. Since I’ve used just about every possible square inch of my garage, my next big project will be building my own outdoor storage shed, ideal for gardening and related equipment.